X

 Style, Format, References, and Endnotes

-Update: As of Fall 2018, Perspectives is transitioning to a slightly adjusted style format, which now features in-text citations and explanatory endnotes.
+As of Fall 2018, Perspectives is transitioned to a slightly adjusted style format, which now features in-text citations and explanatory endnotes.
 All new submissions should utilize this new style format.
-Readers can expect the first full issue printed with this new style in Vol. 17, Issue 3 (our September 2019 issue).
+The first full issue printed with this new style was Vol. 17, Issue 3 (our September 2019 issue).

 Submissions and Review